 Regular physical activity is one of the most important ways to maintain and improve physical health, mental health and overall wellbeing.
 We aim to provide children with the knowledge, skills and confidence to be physically active, fit and healthy for a lifetime; if children are given opportunities to regularly participate in a range of enjoyable physical activities at an early age, they are more likely to continue being physically active throughout the rest of their lives.

-Participating and engaging in a range of sporting activities gives children the opportunities to be creative, competitive and co-operative.
-They learn how to plan, make decisions, select and apply skills, and evaluate and refine their performance to improve their ability as individuals and in groups and teams.
+Participating and engaging in a range of sporting activities gives children the opportunity to be creative, competitive and co-operative.
+They learn many valuable skills like learning how to plan, make decisions, select and apply skills, and evaluate and refine their performance to improve their ability as individuals and in groups and teams.

 We believe that through the variety of opportunities that P.E. offers, children can develop a sense of personal achievement, fair play, teamwork and an understanding of the ways in which sport can transcend social and cultural boundaries.

 - Recognise how their bodies react during exercise and understand the benefits that can be gained from regular exercise, including the positive impact it has on mental health and wellbeing

 - Improve their performance by developing the ability to remember, repeat and refine actions and perform them with increasing control, co-ordination and fluency